Secondary Computing with QTS (11-16) PGCE

 Inspire a digital generation.
 Build enthusiasm for IT.
-Train to teach computer science and IT to 11-16 year-olds, and help unlock their technical creativity.
+Train to teach computing to 11-16 year-olds, and help unlock their technical creativity.
 On completion of this course, you’ll gain recommendation for Qualified Teacher Status (QTS).

 Young people are growing up in a world where digital literacy is vital in all aspects of their lives.
 Starting to learn these skills at school is essential to set them up for success, whatever they decide to do in the future.

 With a new focus on the subject in schools and a resurgent interest in computer technology like the Raspberry Pi and Codebug, there’s no better time to train as a teacher of computing.
 You’ll learn to teach all aspects of computing, from computer science and digital literacy to information technology.
 And you’ll get to use the latest specialist software and tools.

 How do you create a lesson plan to inspire and motivate your pupils?
 What are the current challenges in secondary education?
 How do you pass on your computer science expertise – and continue to grow that knowledge throughout your career?
 You’ll explore a range of questions to help you become the best teacher you can be.

 You’ll develop your reflective and analytical skills, as well as boosting your own subject knowledge.
 To prepare for teaching computing at key stage 3 and 4, you’ll also get lots of hands-on experience in the classroom.

 During your placement, you’ll work alongside your computing tutor and school-based mentor.
 They’ll help you apply your university learning to your own teaching and be there for you whenever you need support.

 Successful completion of the programme leads to a recommendation for Qualified Teacher Status (QTS).